MarioniLab/EmptyDrops2017/analysis/pbmc4k/analysis.md

 # Quality control on the cells

-Cell detection can be considered an implicit quality control step, so no extra steps are needed.
+Cell detection can be considered an implicit quality control step, so technically, no extra steps are needed.
 Nonetheless, we examine some commonly used metrics.